thaisrocine/thairocine_/Readme.md

 I like Python, HTML and a little bit of xD cloud computing.
 In my spare time I love to chat with my friends and watch good movies and series. :grinning:

   WELCOME TO MY GIT HUB!  :hugs: :hugs:

+ ## Languages and tools